CSCfi/rems-copy/README.md

 - Workflows depend on forms
 - Catalogue items depend on forms, resources and workflows

-Before copying resources or catalogues, copy their dependencies first to avoid errors.
+Before copying resources, workflows or catalogues, copy their dependencies first to avoid errors.